Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

 • It enables us to understand the context and perception of the speaker.

-• It can be applied at any given time, place, and people.
+• It can be applied at any time, place, and to any person.

-• It helps to learn any language its origin and association with society and culture.
+• It helps to learn about any language, its origin, and its association with society and culture.

 Disadvantages

-• There are many options available as each tradition has its own concepts, procedures, and a specific understanding of discourse and its analysis.
+• cross Created with Sketch Beta.
+There are many options available, as each tradition has its own concepts, procedures, and a specific understanding of discourse and its analysis.

-• Discourse analysis doesn’t help to find out the answer to scientific problems.
+• cross Created with Sketch Beta.
+Discourse analysis doesn’t help to find the answer to scientific problems.

 Frequently Asked Questions